We may receive compensation when you click on links to products from our partners.

 In school, we are told that hard work produces rewards.
 One can work really, really hard and get nothing at all for one’s efforts.
 Why?
 There is something missing.
 It’s the middleman.
 It’s not the effort, but rather the results creating the prize.
 It’s the difference between working hard and working smart.

 The person flipping burgers at McDonalds for 40 hours per week is just as tired at the end of the week as the CEO putting in the same number of hours.
 The difference is the CEO has a direct impact on the bottom line of the company, where the burger cook does not.
-Next time you have a job interview, ask the interviewer how your job affects the performance of the company.
+Next time you have a

 This comprehensive careers handbook is packed with ideas and inspiration to set you on the right career path.
 Tailor made to suit your individual strengths and interests, you’ll work out where you want to go and the exact route to take.